 - Sudden behavior change can be symptoms of pain, infection, or a reaction to a medication.
 It is not always dementia so before concluding, evaluated by the doctor.

 - Medicines are not always a solution to this problem.
-One study has shown that inappropriate medicine, therapy can also cause negative reactions and make things worse.
+One study has shown that inappropriate medicine and therapy can also cause negative reactions and make things worse.
 Be aware.

 - Try to find out the root of the problem.
 Was there a trigger or something that happened right before head?